Ferlab-Ste-Justine/poc-airflow-dbt/docs/experiments/002_dbt_starrock_external_materialization.md

 Given the constraints and context, perform the following:

 1. Identify the source dataset.
-2. Load the source data into an Iceberg table.
+2. Load the source data into a StarRocks table.
 3. Run `dbt build` (combination of `run` and `test`) to transform the data and test it.

 #### Data flows